 Don’t Share Your Information

 One of the easiest ways a criminal can capture your information is simply by asking you for it.
 But wait!
 You would never knowingly give out your personal information to a stranger, right?
 Have you ever received a call from the IRS claiming that you owed money?
 This is one targeted way to capture your information.
 These calls are intended to scare you into providing information to the criminal, and unfortunately, it works!
 Thousands of people have been conned out of millions of dollars through these tax scams.
-Visit the IRS website to learn more on how to identify and protect yourself against tax scams.
+Visit the IRS website to learn more about how to identify and protect yourself against tax scams.

 Update Your Passwords